-Archer Daniels Midland Company is proud to disclose its efforts to eliminate slavery and human trafficking in product supply chains, in compliance with the California Transparency in Supply Chains Act of 2010 and the UK Modern Slavery Act of 2015.
+A critical component of ADM's efforts to enrich lives around the world is our commitment to creating positive impacts for the people throughout our value chain, and the communities in which we live and work.
+As part of that commitment, ADM is proud to disclose its efforts to eliminate slavery and human trafficking in product supply chains, in compliance with the California Transparency in Supply Chains Act of 2010 and the UK Modern Slavery Act of 2015.

-Archer Daniels Midland Company (ADM), its subsidiaries and its joint ventures respect human rights, and we expect our business partners to treat their employees with dignity and respect.
-We will never knowingly use suppliers who employ or exploit legally underage workers or forced labor and will not condone such practices.
+ADM, its subsidiaries and its joint ventures strongly support human rights, and we expect our business partners to treat their employees with dignity and respect.
+We will never knowingly use suppliers who employ or exploit legally underage workers or forced labor, and will not condone such practices.
 In order to enforce these strict standards, we have implemented the following programs and policies related to our human rights commitments.